Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-6.md

 }
 ```

 I'm choosing a Linux app service plan on the B1 SKU.
 The web app itself will have a system-assigned identity enabled and our Blob endpoint set to the value of the `Storage__ServiceUri` environment variable.
 Note that if you wish to create a Linux app service plan, it's important that you set both the `kind` value to `linux` as well as the `reserved` property to `true`.
+Additionally, make sure you set [the `linuxFxVersion` property](https://learn.microsoft.com/en-us/azure/app-service/quickstart-arm-template?pivots=platform-linux#review-the-template) to the stack version you're currently working on.
+For our .NET application, that's .NET 8 (written as `DOTNETCORE|8.0`).

-Once we have our Storage Account and our App Service with a system-assigned managed identity, we can assign a reader role on the Blob storage for our identity:
+Once we have our Storage Account and our App Service with a system-assigned managed identity, we can assign a contributor role on the Blob storage for our identity.
+You can find a list of built-in role definitions over at [Microsoft's documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles).

 ```Bicep
 resource storageAccountDataReaderDefinition 'Microsoft.Authorization/roleDefinitions@2022-05-01-preview' existing = {